tvilight4/MyBlog/docs/index.md

 Tests were written using pytest, and the LLM responses were mocked because GitHub cannot directly call Ollama.
 The Pydantic library was extensively used to validate the values returned at various steps, ensuring the format and data types were in accordance with the requirements.

-The entire code was then dockerized.Once the Python script was fully functional, we developed a FastAPI service to run it, which was then integrated with a React frontend.
-The react frontend plays a crucial role as the final json with only a single diagnois is created only when the user selects a specific diagnosis from the droppable provided by the UI.
+The entire code was then dockerized.
+Once the Python script was fully functional, we developed a FastAPI service to run it, which was then integrated with a React frontend.
+The React frontend plays a crucial role as the final JSON with only a single diagnosis is created only when the user selects a specific diagnosis from the dropdown provided by the UI.

-When we were done with a fully functional python script using gemma we also experimented with the OpenAI gpt4 model the key to which was provided by our organization for the purpose of studying and comparing the eficiencies of open source models and closed models.
+When we were done with a fully functional Python script using Gemma, we also experimented with the OpenAI GPT-4 model, the key to which was provided by our organization for the purpose of studying and comparing the efficiencies of open-source models and closed models.

-In order to understand the details of the entire codebase, how the columns were analysed for each individual category and how does the react UI aid in the diagnosis annotations click [here](page3.md).
+To understand the details of the entire codebase, how the columns were analyzed for each individual category, and how the React UI aids in the diagnosis annotations, click here.

-During the entire course of the project we documented our work and progress on hackmd and kept on updating the Readme of our GitHub Repository.
+During the entire course of the project, we documented our work and progress on HackMD and continuously updated the README of our GitHub repository.

-Towards the end of the project we had the opportunity to represent our project and work in front of the entire lab, show a live demo with the latest version of our tool and we also addressed the various questions regarding the tool we had developed.
+Towards the end of the project, we had the opportunity to present our project and work in front of the entire lab, show a live demo with the latest version of our tool, and address various questions regarding the tool we developed.

 ## Contributions